-Receivables that back investment contract and life insurance contract liabilities are financial assets measured at fair value through profit or loss.
+Receivables that back investment contract and life insurance contract liabilities are designated as financial assets measured at fair value through profit or loss.
 Reinsurance and other recoveries are discounted to present value.
-Receivables that do not back investment contract and life insurance contract liabilities are measured at amortised cost using the effective interest method, less any allowance for doubtful debts.
-An allowance for doubtful debts is recognised when collection of the full amount is no longer probable.
-Bad debts are written off as incurred.
-Given the short-term nature of most receivables, the carrying amount approximates fair value.
+Receivables that do not back investment contract and life insurance contract liabilities are measured at amortised cost, less any allowance for Expected Credit Loss (ECLs).